German bombing of Britain, 1914–1918: First attack on Britain

-The first certain raid on Britain occurred on 21 December; the weather was dull with a slight wind from the south and rain showers.
+The first raid that certainly was made on Britain was on 21 December; the weather was dull with a slight wind from the south and rain showers.
 At 1:00 p.m.
-Friedrichshafen FF.29 seaplane no. 203 from I. Seeflieger-Abteilung, carrying four 2 kg bombs, flown by Flugzeugführer Leutnant Stephan von Proudzynski and his observer (Beobachter) Fähnrich zur See Ludwig v.
-Frankenberg und Proschlitz, dropped two bombs into the sea near the Admiralty Pier in Dover.
+Friedrichshafen FF.29 seaplane no. 203 from I. Seeflieger-Abteilung, carrying four 2 kg bombs, flown by Flugzeugführer Leutnant Stephan von Proudzynski and his observer (Beobachter) Fähnrich zur See Ludwig von Frankenberg und Proschlitz, dropped two bombs into the sea near the Admiralty Pier in Dover.
 On 24 December the weather was cloudy, slightly misty with a north-easterly breeze.
-Proudzynski and Fankenberg in FF.29 no. 204, appeared high over Dover; Tommy Terson looked up from his garden in Leyburne Road, picking Brussels sprouts for his Christmas dinner, as the object in the sky rushed past then his garden exploded and knocked him down, causing him superficial injuries.
+Proudzynski and Fankenberg in FF.29 no. 204, appeared high over Dover; Tommy Terson looked up from his garden in Leyburne Road as he picking Brussels sprouts for his Christmas dinner, as the object in the sky rushed past then his garden exploded and knocked him down, causing him superficial injuries.
 As he got up he saw a crater 10 by 4 ft where his sprouts had been.
 The windows of the houses near the explosion had been broken and a neighbour James Banks, up a ladder collecting holly, had been thrown to the ground.
 The aircraft dropped a bomb near Dover Castle, which broke some glass.
 A British pilot took off but failed to find the aircraft.

 Christmas Day was fine with a light breeze from the south-south-west.
 At12:35 p.m.
 Proudzynski and Fankenberg reappeared in FF.29 no. 203 over Sheerness at 7000 ft and were fired on by anti-aircraft guns as they flew up the Thames, pursued by three aircraft which had taken off from bases at Eastchurch and the Isle of Grain.
 A Vickers F.B.4 (Gunbus no. 664) of 7 Squadron Royal Flying Corps (RFC), flown by Second-Lieutenant Montagu Chidson and the gunner, Corporal Martin, overtook the raider near Erith and attacked over Purfleet.
 Both aircraft were engaged with 22 rounds by anti-aircraft guns and took evasive action.
 The Vickers machine gun carried by the F.B.4 jammed and Martin resorted to a carbine, loaded with nine rounds of incendiary ammunition, reserved for attacks on airships.
 Martin hit the FF.29 three times around the cockpits.
 The German pilot dived away; the British aircraft suffered an engine failure and glided down to land at Eastchurch.
 On the return journey the German pilot dropped two bombs harmlessly at Cliffe station and flew out to sea.